The Land Shifts - Suite for String Orchestra

 Program Note:

 2024 was the tenth anniversary of my working at the University of Rhode Island Summer Music Academy.
 As I drove back and forth to campus in July, I noticed a dense, viny ground cover on the sides of the highway that appeared to be charred and burnt at the very top.
-As I noticed it more and more, I wondered what it was, and worried if our warming and unpredictable climate was to blame.
-The scope of both the problem and its solution were revealed in due time.
+I wondered what it was, and worried if our unpredictable climate was to blame.
+The shape of the problem was revealed in due time.

 Twisting, pulling, seeing, and burning: The Land Shifts explores these four land-based actions, where either the land or our perspective on it is altered.

 Movement I. Twistability lashes out, frustrated and confused about the present.
 Writhing sforzando’s fade and return like the seasons, and a quintuplet motif (“Twist-a-bi-li-ty”) twists the six-beat bar into five.
-The music asks if we can allow ourselves to twist, to be changed by new knowledge—even if it scares us.
-How twistable is the history we're taught, when other histories have been hidden from us?
-Are we open-hearted enough to accept what we might learn?
+How "twistable" is our perspective, especially we learn what’s been hidden from us?

 Movement II.
-Kudzu Pull is about a group of friends gathering to pull up “the vine that ate the south,” bit by bit.
+Kudzu Pull envisions group of friends gathering to pull up kudzu.
 This plant—invasive to the Americas—takes over entire landscapes, choking out every competitor.
-Which plants lived there before Kudzu took over?
-What seed bank might be waiting, underneath?
+When the kudzu is gone, which plants should be there?
 What is the land's history?

 This brings us to Movement III.
 Seeing with different eyes.
 In her book Braiding Sweetgrass, Robin Wall Kimmerer recounts the following: